DevBigEazi/Tech-Notes-App-/Backend/UserStories.md

 6. [] Display current user and assigned role
 7. [] Provide a logout option
 8. [] Require users to login at least once per week
-9. [] Provide a way to remove employee access asap if needed
+9. [] Provide a way to remove users access asap if needed
 10. [] Notes are assigned to specific employees
 11. [] Notes have a ticket #, title, note body, created & updated dates
 12. [] Notes are either OPEN or COMPLETED